joef12345/DUO-Log-Analyzer/README.md

 # Duo Log Analyzer
 The Duo Log Analyzer pulls sign-in event logs via the DUO API and scans all the IP addresses using the ipwhois.io API.
 The following security concerns are recognized:

-- Anonymous IPs
-- Proxy Servers
-- VPNs
-- Tor
-- Hosted servers such as AWS EC2
+- Logon from Anonymous IPs, Proxy Servers, VPNs, Tor Nodes and Hosted servers such as AWS EC2.
 - Logins outside home country.
-- Distance from home site and remote logon
+- Distance from home site with dual geolocation providers. ipwhois.io primary and geolocaion.io for secondary.
+Configurable options include ignore if second geo provider is within range or provides data for both geo providers.
+- User marked the logon as fraud in the mobile app.
+- Failed logon with no corresponding successful logon within a configurable time.

 # Additional useful features include: